librerpi/rpi-open-firmware/README.md

 ## Building

-As a prerequisite, Julian Brown's [VC4 toolchain](https://github.com/itszor/vc4-toolchain) is necessary as well as the `arm-none-eabi-` toolchain (Debian package `gcc-arm-none-eabi`).
-You can tweak the VC4 toolchain path in `CROSS_COMPILE` in `Makefile` and the ARM path in `arm_chainloader/Makefile` if necessary.
-Contributors should not commit their personal paths.
-After configuration, run `buildall.sh`.
-The binary is at `build/bootcode.bin`, ready to be copied to an SD card.
+As a prerequisite, [nix](https://nixos.org/download.html#nix-verify-installation) is necessary.
+It packages Julian Brown's [VC4 toolchain](https://github.com/itszor/vc4-toolchain) as well as the `arm-none-eabi-` toolchain.
+The build system for the firmware is provided as nix packaging scripts as well.
+To build the firmware run `nix-build -A vc4.firmware`.
+The built firmware binary will be at `/nix/store/*-firmware-vc4-elf/bootcode.bin`, ready to be copied to a SD card.

-### Building on macOS
+### Building on macOS (obsolete - use nix)

 macOS compilation is similar to GNU/Linux, save platform errata described here.
 Instructions to build the ARM toolchain are [here](https://launchpadlibrarian.net/287100910/How-to-build-toolchain.pdf).
 Due to symlinking by default, GCC must be installed manually, and, an older version of guile is necessary (homebrew packages `gcc-6` and `guile18`, respectively).
 Finally, set the environment variable `LIBRARY_PATH` to `/lib:/lib64` when running `buildall.sh.